 Then in 2015 not only did the Women's Varsity 8+ win their event at SIRA'S to retain their crown but the women's novice 4+ took 4th in the grand finals.
 At ACRA's the men's varsity 4+ took 8th and the women's varsity 8+ took 7th in their grand finals.

 During the 2013-2014 year the Shockers competed at the San Diego Crew Classic after over a 13-year hiatus.
 Calvin led his team to take 4th in the women's varsity grand final and 7th in the men's varsity 8+ grand final.
 At SIRA's the women's varsity 8+ held onto their crown with another open water victory while the men moved into the B final.
 At ACRA's the men's novice 4+ took 6th while the women's varsity 8+ took 5th in their grand finals.

-2012 marked the first year that the Shockers traveled to Oak Ridge, Tennessee to compete at SIRA's with the men's varsity 8+.
+2012 marked the first year in almost twenty that the Shockers traveled to Oak Ridge, Tennessee to compete at SIRA's with the men's varsity 8+.
 Then at the 2012 ACRA National Championships a silver medal was achieved by the women's 1x.

 During the 2010-11 season, Shocker Varsity won seven of eight events entered and this included a sweep of both the men and women’s varsity 8’s & 4’s at the Wichita Frostbite.
 2011 saw a repeat gold medal at the ACRA National Championships in the Men’s 2x.

 In 2010, he directed crews from both varsity squads to the medal platform at the ACRA National Championships.